 Other areas where installing the correct industrial fan is vital for the safety of staff and plant operation

 Safety and maintenance requirements are critical considerations as many processes involve the use of chemicals and produce gases and high temperatures.
 It is essential to have efficient ventilation with the correct mechanical fans to protect staff and ensure a safe working environment.
 Industrial corrosion resistant fans protect plant machinery and systems from corrosion or over heating.
 The industry must work in accordance with the latest legislative requirements and wastewater environmental guidelines.
 With strict regulations to adhere to and many health and safety issues to consider in various stages of treatment, it is crucial that the correct systems are put in place.
+Many UK water companies are now in collaboration with the WIMES project which provides specification guidelines for water industry equipment.
+Learn more about the project here.

 The first step of the water treatment process is ensuring that all wastewater reaches the UK’s sewage works via the drainage and into the sewers.
 It is then guided to the sewage treatment plant via underground pipes.
 Sewage that comes from pipes below the main sewer line e.g basement bathrooms or where sewer lines pose difficulty for movement may sometimes need a pumping station through to help push the sewage along in the right direction.
 At the sewage treatment plant the wastewater then goes through preliminary screening where debris such as nappies, wipes, plastics and gravel from the roads is removed.